Quantifying Controversy in Social Media: Graph partitioning

 \section{Graph partitioning}

 As previously explained, we use a graph partitioning algorithm to produce two partitions on the conversation graph.
 To do so, we rely on a state-of-the-art off-the-shelf algorithm, METIS~\cite{karypis1995metis}.
 Figure~\ref{fig:visualization} displays the two partitions returned for some of the topics on their corresponding retweet and follow graphs (Figures~\ref{fig:visualization}(a)-(d) and Figures~\ref{fig:visualization}(e)-(h), respectively).\footnote{Other topics show similar trends.} The partitions are depicted in blue or red.
 The graph layout is produced by Gephi's ForceAtlas2 algorithm~\cite{jacomy2014forceatlas2}, and is based solely on the structure of the graph, not on the partitioning computed by METIS.
+Only the largest connected component is shown in the visualization, though in all the cases the largest connected component contains more than $90\%$ of nodes.

 From an initial visual inspection of the partitions identified on retweet and follow graphs, we find that the partitions match well with our intuition of which topics are controversial (the partitions returned by METIS are well separated for controversial topics).
 To make sure that this initial assessment of the partitions is not an artifact of the visualization algorithm we use, we try other layouts offered by Gephi.
 In all cases we observe similar patterns.
 We also manually sample and check tweets from the partitions, to verify the presence of controversy.
 While this anecdotal evidence is hard to report, indeed the partitions seem to capture the spirit of the controversy.\footnote{For instance, of these two tweets for \#netanyahuspeech from two users on opposing sides, one is clearly supporting the speech \url{https://t.co/OVeWB4XqIg}, while the other highlights the negative reactions to it \url{https://t.co/v9RdPudrrC}.}